luke2m/mariabakes/_posts/2024-08-17-the-cake-of-your-dreams-aka-portillos-chocolate-cake.md

   Notes:

   The original recipe found here uses 3 8” pans.
-The infamous Portillo's chocolate cake uses 2 9” cake pans and I wanted to replicate the cake as best as I could.
+The famous Portillo's chocolate cake uses 2 9” cake pans and I wanted to replicate the cake as best as I could.
 However, using 2 9” pans leaves some remaining batter to make around 4 cupcakes.
 If you decide to use 3 8” pans, bake for 30 - 35 minutes instead.

   If you end up leaving your frosting in the fridge for too long and it's very hard, then either let it come to room temperature, or if you're in a rush, heat the frosting in the microwave for 10 second bursts at a time, mixing in between each burst until you reach your desired consistency.
 On the other hand, if your frosting is still too soft, just leave it in the fridge for longer to firm up.